-Asynchronous writes
+Asynchronous writes of Mafs

 '''

-The blocks to be written to a disk are stored to a linked list represented by:
+The blocks to be written to a disk are stored in a linked list represented by:

 struct Dirties

-OLock lck:
+QLock lck;

-/ controls access to this queue /
+/ controls access to this writer queue /

 Wbuf head, tail; / linked list of dirty blocks yet to be written to the disk /

+/ number of dirty blocks in this linked list /

 s32 n;

+/ write throttling /

 Rendez isfull;

-/ write throttling /

-/ writer does not have to keep polling to find work /
+Rendez isempty; / writer does not have to keep polling to find work /

-Rendez isempty;

-drts = {0}:
+drts = {0};

 struct Wbuf

-u64 blkno;

-/ block number on the disk, primary key /
+u64 blkno; / block number on the disk, primary key /

-Wbuf prev, next;
+Wbuf prev, next; / writer queue /

+lobuf iobuf;

-lobuf iobuf; / pointer to the used lobuf in the buffer cache /
+/ pointer to the used lobuf in the buffer cache /

 union{

 u8 payload; / "real" contents /

 Content io; / cast'able to contents /

 };

 };

 '''

-A writer process takes the blocks from the Dirties linked list on a FIFO (first-in-first-out) basis and writes them to the disk. putbuf() adds blocks to the end of this linked list.
+A single writer process takes the blocks from the Dirties linked list on a FIFO (first-in-first-out) basis and writes them to the disk. putbuf() and putbufs() add blocks to the end of this linked list, the writer queue.

-The dirty blocks not yet written to the disk remain in the buffer cache and cannot be stolen when a need for new lobuf arises.
+The dirty blocks not yet written to the disk remain in the buffer cache and cannot be stolen when a need for a new lobuf arises.